jonathanjameswatson/block-widgets/README.md

 ### Proxies

 This project has optional support for proxies to deal with CORS and privacy.
 Proxies are given as JSON string of an object mapping URL paths to API URLs, with optional headers.
 This string must be set as the `NUXT_PROXIES` environment variable, which can be done with a `.env` file.
-When deploying to a platform like Cloudflare workers, use the platform's settings.
+When building for Cloudflare workers, the `getCloudflareWorkerVariables` module is used to override the runtime config while building to deal with it not setting `process.env`.

 ### How to create a new widget